 Prior to any works commencing on the site, the water races shall be topographically surveyed and an archaeological authority from Heritage New Zealand shall be obtained for any modifications to the race.
 The northern race shall be retained provided that any modifications shall be for access across it only.

-(l) Staging of the development
+(I) Staging of the Stage One development works

 Stage One of the subdivision of the Resource Area shall comprise at least 400 residential lots, and shall include the following works: